apache/iceberg/format/puffin-spec.md

 Roaring bitmap format uses little-endian values.
 Big endian values were chosen for compatibility with existing deletion vectors.

-The blob metadata must include the following properties:
+The blob's `properties` must:

-* `referenced-data-file`: location of the data file the delete vector applies to; must be equal to the data file's `location` in table metadata
+* Include `referenced-data-file`, the location of the data file the delete vector applies to; must be equal to the data file's `location` in table metadata
-* `cardinality`: number of deleted rows (set positions) in the delete vector
+* Include `cardinality`, the number of deleted rows (set positions) in the delete vector
+* Omit `compression-codec`; `delete-vector-v1` is not compressed

 [roaring-bitmap-portable-serialization]: https://github.com/RoaringBitmap/RoaringFormatSpec?tab=readme-ov-file#extension-for-64-bit-implementations